Meshcapade/mc-uefn/README.md

 [Download](https://github.com/Meshcapade/mc-uefn/releases/latest/download/mc-uefn.zip) the UEFN plugin directly, or grab from our [git repo](https://github.com/Meshcapade/mc-uefn).

-Once you have the plugin downloaded, unzip the plugin and put it into the `Content` folder of your UEFN project.
+Once you have downloaded the plugin, unzip it and put it into the `Content` folder of your UEFN project.

 ![adding plugins to unreal project](images/readme_add_to_project.gif)